Visa and Passport

 Note: all American visitors require an Electronic Travel Authorization (eTA) if arriving by plane (an eTA is not necessary if arriving by land or sea).

 It is always a good idea to purchase medical travel insurance, even if your trip is a short one.
 It is best to be prepared!

 It is important to remember that while traveling to another country, you are always subject to that country's laws and regulations.

 If you are an American visiting Canada and you would like additional information on matters concerning your travels north, you can contact the Canadian Embassy in Washington:

 Embassy of Canada to the United States 501 Pennsylvania Ave.
 NW Washington, DC 20001 Telephone (general inquiries): 202-682-1740

 Canadian consulate offices can also be found in the cities of Atlanta, Boston, Chicago, Dallas, Denver, Detroit, Honolulu, Los Angeles, Miami, Minneapolis, New York, San Francisco and Seattle.

-Americans Visiting Relatives in Canada
+USA Residents Visiting Relatives in Canada